[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "That could be so," agreed Varramb.
 "She may have reckoned that he and you together might be too much for her."

-She and Yadon together - a fond thought.
+Herself and Yadon together - a fond thought.
 But - enemies of the Noad?
 A sad thought.
+"Can you interfere with locks, Varramb?
+Can you get me out of this cell?"

 "I have the run of the city," the Ghepion acknowledged.
 "But a sheltered guest such as myself has no call to take part in your crises.
 Your human troubles come and go, and are no business of mine."